bonasfvck/blog/_posts/2020-06-14-workday-api-postman-soapui.md

 <br>

 There you go!
-You are now able to establish connection with your Workday tenant.
+You are now able to establish connection to your Workday tenant.
 You may now integrate the API to your apps.
 As for me, since this blog is focused on Cloud tech, I will be posting soon on how I was able to integrate the Workday API with Azure Functions.